How Does LendingTree Get Paid?

 How to get started

 When exploring debt consolidation, first compare your borrowing options.
 You can prequalify with lenders to see whether you’d likely qualify for a loan or line of credit, and under which kinds of terms.
-The prequalification process doesn’t affect your credit and only requires basic information, such as your name, address, income and how much you’d like to borrow.
+The prequalification process doesn’t affect your credit and only requires basic information.
+Then review the lenders’ fees and interest rates

-Prequalify with a few lenders and compare your options.
-Review fees and APRs, which are an accurate measure of your borrowing costs.
 Once you’ve selected a lender that works for you, you can submit a formal application, which will affect your credit in a small way.
 If approved, you can use your new loan or line of credit to pay off your existing debt.
-Some lenders will do this for you.
+Some lenders will even pay your creditors for you.

 6. Consider debt settlement

-Debt settlement, when handled on your own, can be a viable way to reduce your debt.
-Consumers can negotiate their own debt settlement by reaching out to their creditors and proposing revised payment plans along with reductions in fees, interest and sometimes balances.
+Debt settlement, when handled on your own, can be a viable way to get out of debt.
+Consumers can negotiate their own debt settlement by reaching out to their creditors and proposing revised payment plans along with reduced interest rates, fees and sometimes balances.

 Although you may find third-party debt settlement programs, they should generally be avoided.
 These programs ask you to stop making payments in an attempt to force creditors into offering a lower payoff amount.
-However, this strategy is not guaranteed to work and will certainly ruin your credit.
-Further, these programs charge high fees and are often rife with debt consolidation scams.
+However, this strategy is not guaranteed to work and will likely hurt your credit.
+Furthermore, these programs charge high fees and are often rife with debt consolidation scams.

 This may be a good option for those who: